ADHOOAH/apidoc/README.md

 ### 2.2 conversion/event postback url

-When install or conversion occurs, install postback url is called.
+When conversion occurs, conversion postback url is called.

 If the campaign supports in-app events, the event postback url is called.